gevuong/aA-Games/linux.md

 - If you want to know the full path to the command you are executing, use the `which` command (i.e. `which cat`).
 If there are multiple programs named `cat`, then the one that gets executed is the one that appears first during the command search in the environment variable. (i.e. `which tac` displays the files contents in reverse order).
 - Add `--help` or `-h` to a command to get help.
 Some commands will not have help.
 In this case, you can use `man pages`.
 - Search on man pages using `man -k <INSERT SEARCH TERM>`.
+- `echo $OLDPWD` environment variable holds the old directory you were previously in.

 ### Part 3 RECAP